2022 Bear Paw Festival Vendor Court

 All Vendors must check-in with the BPFVC Manager by 8:00 AM on Thursday, July 14, 2022.
 Vendors must be ready and open for business from 2:00 PM through 8:00 PM on Thursday, July 14, 2022; 12:00 PM through 10:00 PM on Friday, July 15, 2022; 12:00 PM through 10:00 PM on Saturday, July 16, 2022; and 12:00 PM through 6:00 PM on Sunday, July 17, 2022.
 In the event a Vendor arrives after 8:00 AM on Thursday, July 14, 2022, space reservations and any monies paid to the BPFVC Manager shall be forfeited.
 No vehicle will be allowed to enter the BPFVC areas after 8:00 AM on Thursday, July 14, 2022.
 For the safety of Vendors and customers, all vehicles must be out of BPFVC areas by 8:30 AM this date.
 Vehicles will again be allowed in the BPFVC area after 6:35 PM on Sunday, July 17, 2022.
 Any re-supply of booths during the 8:30 AM on Thursday, July 14, 2021 to 6:35 PM on Sunday, July 17, 2022-time period must be done via hand cart, or be hand carried in from the parking lot.

-All booths must be occupied during event hours by the Vendor leasing the booth.
-Vendors who close their booth early or decide to leave for any reason without first speaking directly with and receiving written permission from the BPFVC Manager will be assessed a $150 penalty fee.
+All booths must be occupied during event hours by the Vendor contracting the booth.
+Vendors who close their booth early, open their booth late, do not open their booth at all or decide to leave for any reason without first speaking directly with and receiving written permission from the BPFVC Manager will be assessed a $150 penalty fee per occurrence and/or per day.
+Example: If a vendor closes their booth early for 2 days of the event, opens late 1 day of the event and does not open at all for one day of the event, the vendor will be assessed an attendance penalty of not less that $600 which will be due no later than 10 days after the documented occurrence listed on the vendors invoice.

 All vendors must vacate the Bear Paw Vendor Court premises by 9:00 PM on Sunday, July 17, 2022 to allow the BPFVC Manager to clean the parking lot and ensure no disruption or irritation of the surrounding businesses.